guidosch/particlePhoton/README.md

 Shelly Devices:https://shelly.cloud/shelly-25-wifi-smart-relay-roller-shutter-home-automation/

 Meteo Data for Switzerland: https://github.com/marcelstoer/open-data-smn is sent as json to the particle cloud (Particle.publish) and for my setup runs on a raspberry PI.
-All particle devices that belong to a certain user can subscribe to events like the meteodata above and the particle cloud will send those events immediatly.
+All particle devices that belong to a certain user can subscribe to events like the meteodata above and the particle cloud will send those events immediatly to all devices.